vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 * **`[[fallthrough]]`** - best thing since sliced bread, especially because I know you game developers love `switch` statements.
 This attribute allows you to be explicit about your intention to fall through, avoiding bugs and increasing readability.

 * **`[[nodiscard]]`** - I lied.
 This is the best thing since sliced bread, especially because I know you game developers hate to use exceptions.
-Any function returning a value which shouldn't be ignored (e.g. an error code) can now be decorated with this attribute, causing the compiler to complain if you forget to check an important return value.
+Any function returning a value that shouldn't be ignored (e.g. an error code) can now be decorated with this attribute, causing the compiler to complain if you forget to check an important return value.
 I use this feature all the time, both at work and in my personal projects.
-It is a life saver.
+It is a lifesaver.

 * **Structured bindings** - I also know you like plain and flat `struct` types.
 I do too.
 They're fast, simple, and easy to work with.
 C++17 makes them even better as you can now destructure their members and give them individual names.